 The south end of Longsight carriage shed, Manchester.
 Sunday15th January 1984

 British Railways English Electric locomotive number 40104 standing on number 12 road of Longsight carriage shed, Sunday 15th January 1984

 British Railways diesel-electric locomotive number 47069 inside the South shed at Longsight Diesel Traction Maintenance Depot, Thursday 8th December 1983

 British Railways diesel-mechanical multiple units inside the North shed at Longsight Diesel TMD, Manchester.
 Sunday 25th February 1984

-A view inside the North shed at
+A view inside the North

 image donated by Les Cotton